Buying Tickets For The Paris Metro

 There are 303 stations and because you will likely be walking a lot during your stay, you might not use the Paris Metro enough to buy a weekly pass.

-One ticket (one use) is 1.8 Euros or buy a carnet of 10 tickets for 14.1 Euros.
-These tickets will cover you in zones 1 and 2.
+The paper tickets will cover you in zones 1 and 2.
 If you go outside these zones, it will cost you more.
 You can purchase the tickets at a machine with cash or credit or from an official ticket seller who is in a booth.
 DO NOT buy from people lingering in the area.
 You don’t know if these tickets are fakes.

 An unlimited day pass costs approximately 11.15 Euros.
 You can buy 1, 2, 3 and 5 day passes.